Skip navigation

 An exegetical investigation of the General Epistles (Hebrews, James, 1 Peter, 2 Peter, and Jude) for the construction of Biblical Theology and in dialogue with contemporary interpretive issues.

-Intensive course in basic morphology and syntax of New Testament Greek.
-Covers basic vocabulary and grammar as a foundation for further studies in biblical Greek.
+An introduction to the fundamentals of New Testament Greek.
+Particular attention is given to the building of vocabulary and grammatical forms as a foundation for further studies in New Testament Greek.

 Biblical apologetic for the nature of God, humankind, and creation.
 Focuses on God’s revelation of Himself through creation with practical application to Christian witness.